ODUTOLA01/FIRST-PROJECT-WORK/README.md

  ### Results

- The analysis results are summarized as following:
+ The analysis results are summarized as following;
- 1.
+ 1. Product category 'TECHNOLOGY' as the highest sales.
+ 2. The regions with the Top 3 sales are;